-- The Board of Directors may prescribe such additional terms and conditions as they may, in their judgement, deem equitable or necessary for the execution of the patronage refund or price adjustment contracts with non-members, provided nothing contained in such additional terms shall be inconsistent with the Certificate of Incorporation and these Bylaws.
+- The Board of Directors may prescribe such additional terms and conditions as they may, in their judgment, deem equitable or necessary for the execution of the patronage refund or price adjustment contracts with non-members, provided nothing contained in such additional terms shall be inconsistent with the Certificate of Incorporation and these Bylaws.

 Article VIII Disposition and Distribution of Refunds

 - The following terms have the respective meanings set forth below for the purposes of this Article VIII:

 - (a) “member” means a member of the Corporation.